All Episodes

 All right.

-What's uh what's on your mind?
+What's on your mind?

 Just a quick question.

-Now this is you're talking about the IPO.
+Now, this is, you're talking about the IPO.

-By the way, that's a phrase we used to hear a lot in America, IPO, and you don't like hearing anymore, do you?
+By the way, that's a phrase we used to hear a lot in America, IPO, and you don't like hearing it anymore, do you?

 It's strange.

-I wonder whatever happened to all that.
+I wonder what ever happened to all that.

-And you're saying is that going to pay down the deficit?
+And you're saying, is that going to pay down the deficit?

 Right.